meridianarc/griptape-docs/docs/core-features/components.md

 ![wallet showcase](/wallet-info-showcase.png)

-## Viewing Keys
+## Viewing Keys (DISCUSS WITH LUIS)

-For contract interaction, specially for [SNIP-20](https://github.com/SecretFoundation/SNIPs/blob/master/SNIP-20.md) contracts, apps need to manage viewing keys.
-Keplr helps you manage the viewing keys in a secure way, but sometimes you want to give the user the ability to create the viewing key while using your app in order the improve the UX experience.

-For that, Griptape has a `<viewing-key-manager>` which provides a simple interace for creating viewing keys for SNIP-20 and non-SNIP-20 contracts:
+Viewing keys are required on Secret Network whenever state is private.
+Griptape provides a way to store viewing keys and a component, `<viewing-key-manager>`, for creating and referencing them.

 ```vue
 <template>